21 must buy best Polish souvenirs

 Traditional clothing in Poland

-Like most countries around the world, the traditional Polish dress varies on the region you are visiting but you will find some of the clothing has been modified for tourists.
+Like most countries worldwide, traditional Polish dress varies depending on the region you are visiting, but some of the clothing has been modified for tourists.

-A lot of the traditional polish folk designs features a floral design for women, and you will find in tourist hotspots and strips there are skirts, dresses, or aprons with this bright design.
+Many traditional Polish folk designs feature a floral design for women, and you will find skirts, dresses, or aprons with this bright design in tourist hotspots and strips.

-These traditional costume are some of the best Polish souvenirs to take home with you or pick up to wear when you are visiting Poland.
+These traditional costumes are some of the best Polish souvenirs you can take home with you or pick up to wear when you visit Poland.

 Discover more: Chase the infamous gold train with a visit to Ksiaz Castle